 Diabetes is a leading cause of disability and death.
-It is currently the seventh leading cause of death in the U.S.
+It is currently the eighth leading cause of death in the U.S.

 Diabetes death rates in Utah, in general, exceed U.S. diabetes death rates.
 Utah death rates from diabetes were in decline from 1999 to 2008.
-From 2009 to 2017 death rates from diabetes remained fairlly constant. .
-However, since 2018 the death rates have been increasing slightlly in Utah.
+From 2009 to 2017 death rates from diabetes remained fairly constant.
+However, since 2018 the death rates have been increasing slightly in Utah.

 Diabetes as an Underlying Cause of Death, Utah and U.S., 1999-2020

 NotesAge-adjusted to the 2000 U.S. standard population using 11 age groups.

 - Utah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health

 - U.S. Underlying Cause of Death Data: WONDER Online Database.
 Centers for Disease Control and Prevention, National Center for Health Statistics.
 Accessed at [http://wonder.cdc.gov/ucd-icd10.html]

 DefinitionDiabetes as the underlying cause of death refers to the first-listed cause of death with ICD-10 codes E10-E14 (diabetes mellitus).